-121. There are no procompetitive justifications, medical justifications or other justifications for the AOA's requirement that DOs buy annual membership in the AOA in order to maintain their board certification.
+162. There are no procompetitive justifications, medical justifications or other justifications for the AOA's requirement that DOs buy annual membership in the AOA in order to maintain their board certification.

-122. By conditioning AOA board certification of the NJ Sub-Class members on continuous membership in the AOA and the cost of the AOA's annual membership dues, the AOA has established an unreasonable restraint of trade that constitutes a violation of N.J.
+163. By conditioning AOA board certification on continuous membership in the AOA and the cost of the AOA's annual membership dues, the AOA has established an unreasonable restraint of trade that constitutes a violation of N.J.
 Stat.
 Ann. § 56:9-3 under the rule of reason.